DCFS investigating East Moline toddler left alone

 Police say the toddler was unharmed.

-If you suspect a child has been harmed or is at risk of being harmed by abuse or neglect call the 24-hour Child Abuse Hotline at 800-25-ABUSE (800-252-2873 or TTY 1-800-358-5117).
+If you suspect a child has been harmed or is at risk of being harmed by abuse or neglect, call the 24-hour Child Abuse Hotline at 800-25-ABUSE (800-252-2873 or TTY 1-800-358-5117).